WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 It’s important to note that while protein powders can be beneficial, they should not be the sole source of nutrition.
 Whole foods provide a wide range of essential nutrients, and a balanced diet that includes a variety of foods is crucial for overall health.

-Types of Protein Powder
+Types of protein powder

 All protein powders provide a concentrated source of protein, the main difference is where the protein powder is derived from.
 There are a number of different types of protein supplements available.
 These include: